Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 As you can see the usbcore have the param nousb which is boolean, you can insert that module and using that param as example `modprobe usbcore nousb=N`.

 Please remember that all we talk about are the modules and not the kernel option itself, like enable the NAT operation for example.
-Option like that can be found on /proc/sys/kernel, in this folder you will found every option that are enable on your carnel, if you want to watch the configuration file which from there you enable them, you need to check the sysctl.conf that can found on the **/etc** folder, in that file you can enable more functionality of the system, like enable ip forwording or such.
+Option like that can be found on /proc/sys/kernel, in this folder you will found every option that are enable on your kernel, if you want to watch the configuration file which from there you enable them, you need to check the sysctl.conf that can found on the **/etc** folder, in that file you can enable more functionality of the system, like enable ip forwording or such.

 You also have the command `sysctl` which can help you to see add change the option of your operation system